Follow the Life of Martin Luther King Jr. Across the American South

-One of the most prominent U.S. Civil Rights leaders, King was instrumental in ensuring voting rights and desegregation policies for African-American people throughout the country.
-Given his dedication to pacificism and refusal to fight violence with violence, he became a broader symbol of peaceful protest, a reminder of the change that individuals can make in an unjust society.
+One of the most prominent U.S. civil rights leaders, Martin Luther King Jr. was instrumental in obtaining voting rights and desegregation policies for African-American people throughout the country.
+Given his dedication to pacifism and refusal to fight violence with violence, he became a broader symbol of peaceful protest — a reminder of the change that individuals can make in an unjust society.

-The newly opened National Museum of African-American History and Culture (NMAAHC) is a must-see.
-The expansive collection tracks the cultural and historical contributions of African-American people from the birth of the country until the present day.
-Artifacts include Harriet Tubman's prayer book and shawl, Chuck Berry's Cadillac, and the casket of Emmett Till—a 14 year-old boy whose gruesome murder helped spark the Civil Rights movement.
+The National Museum of African American History and Culture (NMAAHC) is a must-see in Washington, D.C.
+The expansive collection tracks the cultural and historical contributions of African-American people from the birth of the country until present day.
+Artifacts include Harriet Tubman's prayer book and shawl, Chuck Berry's Cadillac, and the casket of Emmett Till, a 14-year-old boy whose gruesome murder helped spark the civil rights movement.

 “Now is the time to make real the promises of democracy,” he told thousands of supporters stretching toward the Washington Monument.
 “Now is the time to rise from the dark and desolate valley of segregation to the sunlit path of racial justice.
 Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.
 Now is the time to make justice a reality for all of God’s children.”

 King was shot and killed the night of April 4, 1968 while standing on the balcony of the Lorraine Motel in Memphis.
 An escaped convict shot King when he was staying in town to organize around the issue of economic equality for sanitation workers, and he was pronounced dead upon arrival to the local hospital.
 He was 39 years old.